mo0rti/android-blueprint-kotlin-flow-chat/README.md

 This project contains four modules
 - `:ui:legacy`, demonstrates of the Android chat using legacy android XML layouts
-- `:ui:compose`, demonstrates of the Android chat using Jetpack Compose layouts
+- `:ui:compose`, demonstrates of the Android chat using Jetpack Compose layouts - Still in progress
 - `:ui:core`, share module for both legacy and compose modules with sharing resources
 - `:data`, data modules for providing chat messages, and submitting outgoing messages using a repository